helloitsliam/microsoft-365-community/Community/basic-security-set-up-for-microsoft-365.md

 ## Security Licensing

 With all of the Microsoft 365 services, many-core security components come with the standard licensing.
 Features, such as the **Security Defaults**, are included in core licenses; however, most advanced Security capabilities are not.
-These features are either available as separate add-on licenses or bundled into the either the **Enterprise Mobility + Security E3/A3/G3**, **Enterprise Mobility + Security E5/A5/G5**, **Microsoft 365 E3/A3/G3**, **Microsoft 365 E5/A5/G5**, and **Microsoft 365 E5/A5/G5 Security**.
+These features are either available as separate add-on licenses or bundled into the either the **Enterprise Mobility + Security E3/A3/G3**, **Enterprise Mobility + Security E5/A5/G5**, **Microsoft 365 E3/A3/G3**, **Microsoft 365 E5/A5/G5**, **Microsoft 365 E5/A5/G5 Security**, and **Microsoft 365 Business Premium**.

 ## Enabling the Security Defaults